nathan7/winston-irc/README.md

 new Irc(options)
 ----------------
+returns a new transport instance. you probably won't ever use this constructor directly, it's more convenient to use it through Winston as in the example.

-returns a new transport instance options is an object with the following properties
+options is an object with the following properties
  * host: the IRC server
  * port: the IRC port (defaults to 6667 for plaintext, 6697 for SSL)